 It’s one of the best known monumental attractions in the world.
 A monument that most people will mention, when asked to name a few Paris’ highlights.

-- Le Torre Eiffel was designed & built by the Compagnie des Établissements Eiffel.
-Although it’s carrying the name of the engineer Gustave Eiffel, the tower was actually designed by two engineers who worked for the Company: Maurice Koechlin & Émile Nouguier, and embellished by the architect Stephen Sauvestre.
+• Le Torre Eiffel was designed & built (1887-1889) by the Compagnie des Établissements Eiffel.
+Although it carries the name of engineer Gustave Eiffel, the tower was actually designed by two colleagues who worked for the Company: Maurice Koechlin & Émile Nouguier & embellished by the architect Stephen Sauvestre.

-- The design was inspired by an earlier construction.
-A wooden tower that was built for the 1853 Industrial Exhibition on Manhattan, NY.
+• The design was inspired by an earlier construction.
+A wooden tower that was built for the 1853 Industrial Exhibition in Manhattan, New York.
 This tower, the Latting Observatory, was 96m/ 315ft high.
 It was demolished after the exhibition ended in 1854.

-- Besides being responsible for the construction of the Torre Eiffel, Gustave Eiffel left us other famous building projects worldwide.
+• Besides being responsible for the construction of the Torre Eiffel, Gustave Eiffel left us other famous building projects worldwide.
 The Statue of Liberty, in the New York Harbour, being the most famous one.
-This statue was a gift of the French people, and was actually designed by Eiffel’s compatriot Frédéric Auguste Bartholdi.
-(We had the honour of admiring this work during an earlier stay in Manhattan, NY.)
+A gift of the French people to the Young United States (designed by Eiffel’s compatriot Frédéric Auguste Bartholdi).

 A tourist landmark for Paris